infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ## Introduction

 This guide helps you integrate PowerSync with Supabase in an Ignite app for efficient local-first data management.
-This setup allows your app to work smoothly offline while keeping the data in sync with your Supabase backend.
+This setup allows your app to work smoothly offline while keeping the data in sync with your backend database.

 ### What is Powersync?